Is the Smell of Tea Tree Oil Bad for Dogs? (What Science Says)

 Dogs can’t perform glucuronidation.
 Hence, their bodies can’t process the terpenes that come with tea tree oil exposure.
 This inability to process the compounds puts immense stress on their livers.
 The higher the concentration of tea tree oil they were exposed to, the higher the risk of their livers & other critical organs failing.

-Also Read: Why Does My Dog Lower His Head And Stare?
-(8 Reasons & How To Stop It)
+Why Does My Dog Poop Multiple Times On A Walk?
+(8 Reasons & How to Stop It)

 What Should I Do If My Dog Was Exposed to Tea Tree Oil?